United Way Worldwide - Funder Overview

 How United Way Worldwide Functions

-United Way Worldwide operates as a coordinating organization that:
+United Way Worldwide operates as a coordinating organisation that:

 - Provides support services to local United Way affiliates